hello@growthengineering.co.uk

 Informal learning is everything that happens outside the classroom or once the textbook closes.
 It is usually less structured and more spontaneous than formal training.

 So, where does formal learning come in?
 To reach our full potential we need to base our learning on theory and facts.
-Formal learning gives us facts, figures and solid foundations to build on.
-Once you combine that with experiential and social learning, all learners have a well-rounded learning experience.
+Formal learning gives us these solid foundations to build on.
+Once you combine that with experiential and social learning, you’ll create a more holistic and well-rounded experience.

 Breaking Down The 70:20:10 Model